View CartMy Account / Order StatusHelp

 What kind of mold release should I use?

 A concrete mold release agent or a cooking spray like Pam works well.
-A cooking spray is much better to use than an oil spray like wd-40 as it will not leave a residue on the molds.
 The cooking spray keeps your molds cleaner.
 You do not need to use a lot, just lightly spray the mold.
+Do NOT use a petroleum based spray like wd-40 this will eat into the plastic molds.

 How do I clean the molds?